 Bank Secrecy Act

 Objective.
-Assess the adequacy of the bank’s systems to manage the risks associated with transactions involving embassy and foreign consulate accounts, and management’s ability to implement effective due diligence, monitoring, and reporting systems.
+Assess the adequacy of the bank's systems to manage the risks associated with transactions involving embassy, foreign consulate, and foreign mission accounts, and management's ability to implement effective due diligence, monitoring, and reporting systems.

 Embassy accounts, including those accounts for a specific embassy office such as a cultural or education ministry, a defense attaché or ministry, or any other account, should have a specific operating purpose stating the official function of the foreign government office.
 Consistent with established practices for business relationships, these embassy accounts should have written authorization by the foreign government.

-To provide embassy and foreign consulate services, a U.S. bank may need to maintain a foreign correspondent relationship with the embassy’s or foreign consulate’s bank.
-Banks conducting business with foreign embassies or consulates should assess and understand the potential risks of these accounts and should develop appropriate policies, procedures, and processes.
-Embassy or foreign consulate accounts may pose a higher risk in the following circumstances:
+To provide embassy, foreign consulate, and foreign mission services, a U.S. bank may need to maintain a foreign correspondent relationship with the embassy's, foreign consulate's, or foreign mission's bank.
+Banks conducting business with foreign embassies, consulates, or missions should assess and understand the potential risks of these accounts and should develop appropriate policies, procedures, and processes.
+Embassy, foreign consulate, and foreign mission accounts may pose a higher risk in the following circumstances:

 - Accounts are from countries that have been designated as higher risk.

 - Substantial currency transactions take place in the accounts.